 SUBMIT AN INQUIRY

-- Bree Newsome shared her views on the monuments of the Confederacy and the justification of systemic racism, following the protests and attacks in Charlottesville, VA in August of 2017
+- In an article from The Washington Post, Bree shared her views on monuments of the Confederacy following the protests and attacks in Charlottesville, VA in August of 2017

-- Bree reflects on her takedown of the Confederate Flag outside the South Carolina statehouse 2 years prior
+- Reflects on her takedown of the Confederate Flag outside the South Carolina statehouse 2 years prior

 - Bree lends her support to demonstrators in Durham who tore down a Confederate monument